-

 Does your jurisdiction know a bail-in tool in bank resolution and which liabilities are covered?
 Does it apply in situations of a mere liquidity crisis (breach of LCR etc.)?

-Yes, there is a bail-in tool in bank resolution in Sweden.
-During 2014, the EU adopted the Bank Recovery and Resolution Directive (the “BRRD”) which contains tools that allow authorities to intervene when banks face financial difficulty, such as the bail-in tool.
-In Sweden, the BRRD has primarily been implemented through the Resolution Act and the SFSA´s regulation (FFFS 2016:6) on recovery plans.
-The bail in tool authorises the resolution authority, which in Sweden is the Debt Office, to in combination with other measures, write down a bank’s liabilities to absorb losses or to recapitalise the bank by converting liabilities to equity according to a specific order of priority.
+A bail-in tool, whereby authorities may intervene when banks face financial difficulties, has followed by Sweden’s implementation of Directive 2014/59/EU on establishing a framework for the recovery and resolution of credit institutions and investment firms (“BRRD”), through the Resolution Act and the SFSA’s regulation (FFFS 2016:6).
+In practice, this bail-in tool authorises the Debt Office to, in combination with other measures, write down a bank’s liabilities to absorb losses or to recapitalise the bank by converting liabilities to equity according to a specific order of priority.

 Triggers for a resolution (bail in)

-According to Chapter 3, Section 10 of the Resolution Act, the Debt Office shall, when drawing up a resolution plan for a bank, assess if it is feasible and credible to either restructure or liquidate the bank under normal insolvency proceedings or resolve it through a resolution in a way that does not have any significant adverse effect on the financial system in the EU/EEA.
-The content of, and procedure for, this assessment is regulated in more detail in the Resolution Ordinance (2015:1034) (Sw. förordning om resolution) and in the EU Delegated Regulation 2016/1075.
+Pursuant to Chapter 3, Section 10 of the Resolution Act, the Debt Office shall when drawing up a resolution plan for a bank assess if it is feasible to either restructure or liquidate the bank under normal insolvency proceedings or resolve it through a resolution in a way that does not have any significant adverse effect on the financial system within the EU/EEA.
+The content of and procedure for this assessment is regulated in more detail in the Resolution Ordinance (2015:1034) (Sw. förordning om resolution) and in the EU Delegated Regulation 2016/1075.

-(i) the SFSA has determined that the institution fails, inter alia, if the bank is in breach of its capital requirements or the bank is unable to pay its obligations as they fall due or requires government funding in certain cases, or that it is likely that the institution will fail;
+- the SFSA has determined that the institution would fail if the institution breaches its capital requirements, the institution becomes unable to pay its obligations as they fall due or requires government funding under certain circumstances, or that it is likely that the institution will fail;

-(ii) there are no alternative measures that would remedy or prevent default in the institution within a reasonable time; and
+- there are no alternative measures that would remedy or prevent the institution from defaulting within a reasonable time; and

-(iii) the resolution is necessary considering public interests.A resolution shall be deemed to be in the public interest, inter alia, if winding up of the institute through bankruptcy or liquidation would not achieve the objectives to the same extent.
+- the resolution is necessary considering public interests, taking into account if the winding up of the institution through bankruptcy would achieve the objectives of the resolution to the same extent.

 Liabilities covered

-In order for the bail-in tool to be effective, banks musts, when entering into resolution, have sufficient levels of capital and debt instruments enabling the resolution authority to bail-in, and for example, there are requirements on minimum amounts of loss-absorbing capacity.
-There are also rules which specify the types of debt instruments that a resolution authority can use for bail-in and which it cannot.
-There are certain debt claims that for various reasons (operational or political) are deemed inappropriate to bail-in, and only certain claims can be subject to a write-down (these are known as eligible liabilities).
-Pursuant to the BRRD, the following liability classes are exempt from bail-in and will thus neither be written down nor converted to equity:
+The prerequisites for the bail-in tool to have the desired effects are that banks musts, when entering into resolution, have sufficient levels of funds and debt instruments enabling the resolution authority to carry out the bail-in and, for example, that there are requirements on minimum amounts of loss-absorbing capacity.
+Rules specifying the types of debt instruments that a resolution authority can use for bail-in and which it cannot have also been implemented.
+From this follows that there are certain debt claims that are (from an operational or political perspective) deemed inappropriate to bail-in.
+Additionally, only certain claims are susceptible to write-downs (also known as eligible liabilities).
+Pursuant to the BRRD, the following liability classes are exempt from bail-in and will thus neither be written down nor converted into equity:

 (i) interbank deposits with original maturities of less than seven days;